Baby feeding patterns do change as they get older. Here we explore why feeding might change and whether to do something about it.

 - Thrush inside a baby’s mouth, which can be painful for babies.

-- A change in taste – it’s believed mastitis can cause breastmilk to taste salty until the condition improves.
-Exercising a lot is also thought to alter the taste due to the presence of lactic acid.
-Occasionally, if you’re taking a particular medication, such as an antibiotic or combined pill, that can affect the taste too.
+- A number of factors can change the taste of breastmilk.
+Some food flavours can transfer to breastmilk.
+Strenuous exercise can alter breastmilk taste due to an increase in lactic acid.
+Occasionally, a particular medication, such as an antibiotic or combined pill, can affect the taste of breastmilk too.

 What could I try if my baby is feeding less or refusing the breast?